 It is worth noting that British Gas and Centrica share the same application form.

-What are British Gas looking for in a candidate?
+What are the characteristics British Gas looking for in a candidate?

 The key competencies that you will be asked to demonstrate are:

 - Being one team – building and maintaining effective working relationships

 - Creating a positive environment – having social skills and self-awareness

 - Putting customers first and delivering excellent customer service

 - Seizing responsibility – taking the initiative and setting high personal standards

 - Being able to look at the bigger picture – seeing beyond your own goals and recognising the impact of your actions